Robinlovelace/open-gat/README.md

 designs are more evidence-based that ever, provided they have access to tools that enable them to make sense of this ‘data revolution’ (Transport Systems Catapult 2015).
-The sheer volume and complexity of new datasets suggest approaches that can scale and integrate multiple sources are needed (Lovelace et al. 2016).
+The sheer volume and complexity of new datasets require new approaches that can scale and integrate multiple data sources (Lovelace et al. 2016).
 Furthermore, advances in software and hardware allow not only for current transport systems to be modelled at high temporal and geographic resolution, but for future scenarios and ‘model experiments’ to be developed, which can support